by Jonathan Mays,

 Yes, when I was part of the backing band for one of my friends, I saw an advertisement for a contest.
 We quickly pulled together a few people and made a band called Muse, and we ended up winning the contest.
-But we disbanded after writing about 20 songs.I heard Naoko Asari was the person who pushed you to try writing anime music.
+But we disbanded after writing about 20 songs.

 She worked with Shigeharu Shiba, who was the sound director of Nausicaä of the Valley of the Wind and Laputa: Castle in the Sky.
 She introduced me to Mr. Shiba, and that's when I started to work with animation music.
 Basically, I didn't get a lot of influence from her at first.
 However, she has given me a lot of musical advice since, and it has come to have a big influence on my work.

 He gives me his images and very precise instructions for composing with different instruments.
 Moreover, I always attend by Mr. Oshii when recording and check the fine nuances.
 However, my music character is esteemed to the last.
 The environment of working with Mr. Oshii is very comfortable for me.